CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 From now on, you will be able to debug directly in the Android Studio debugger.
 Happy debugging!

-## Tip: How to speed up your core.git build
+## Cross-compiling with icecream to speed up your build

 If you use icecream for parallel building, you can use it for cross-compilation too.